fusionpoweredsoftware/PathWars.NET-API/README.md

 `PathWars.NET API` listens for basic query requests to control the state of the game.
 The `start` query will begin the game.
 When the game starts, the programmer's virtual `MOUSE` (not the type of mouse next to your keyboard, but mouse as in the tiny rodent) will be randomly placed into a labyrinth of connecting pathways.
-The `maze navigation` queries will move `MOUSE` in various directions and manners: `moveForward`, `moveBackward`, `turnLeft`, `turnRight`, and `turnAround`.
+The `maze navigation` queries will move `MOUSE` in various directions and manners:

+- `moveForward`
+- `moveBackward`
+- `turnLeft`
+- `turnRight`
+- `turnAround`

 The `forfeit` query will end a game abruptly.
 For each `start` and `maze navigation` query requested, the API will return encoded sensory data for `MOUSE`'s vision and smell.
 Moreover, the API will additionally return the `UUID`  of the game, the `cheese found count`, how many `seconds` the game has been running, the number of `mazes beaten`, and the  number of `mazes in total` that are required to beat the game.

-The
-`getOutputFormat` query is available to check the exact output format for the aforementioned data.
+The `getOutputFormat` query is available to check the exact output format for the aforementioned data.
 Finally, the `getScore` query returns `MOUSE`'s score for a game identified by its `UUID` and the `getTopScores` query reveals the top 10 scores of all-time.
 For visual analysis, the `show` query will allow users to observe how a `MOUSE` moved during a completed game.